22.3 Sick Leave Policy: Leave for Medically Related Disability, Family Caregiving, Funerals, Service as a Pallbearer, Adoption, and On-the-Job-Injury

 - An employee meeting all requirements for the University long term disability insurance program at the time of the onset of a disability and who continues to be disabled through the greater of 90 working days or the exhaustion of accumulated sick leave is eligible to receive benefits under the insurance plan.
 The insurer determines whether any insurance benefits are paid and establishes the beginning date of the total disability for that purpose.

-- The University Benefits Office should be contacted at such time as it is suspected that an employee may be off work 90 or more working days or absent 20 percent or more for four or more continuous months to initiate the completion of the necessary application forms for Long Term Disability benefits.
+- The University Benefits Office should be contacted at such time as it is suspected that an employee may be off work 90 or more working days or absent 20 percent time or more for four or more continuous months to initiate the completion of the necessary application forms for Long Term Disability benefits.
 Section III-18.3 contains specific information concerning the Long Term Disability program.